-Buying a second hand house is a different process to purchasing a new house.
+Buying a house at auction in Ireland is a different process than purchasing a new house.

 It is advisable for you to retain your own architect or surveyor to carry out a structural survey of the house, and you should deal directly with your Architect or Surveyor in this regard.

-10 STEP GUIDE TO BUYING A SECONDHAND HOME
+10 STEP GUIDE TO BUYING A HOUSE AT AUCTION IN IRELAND.

 1. Booking Deposit

 Once you have paid your booking deposit you will need to give your solicitor’s name to the auctioneer in order that they may instruct the solicitors for the vendor (Seller) to forward us the Contracts for Sale and vouching documentation.